Scan EC2 Instances Using AWS Systems Manager

 - Select Create Role.

-- For the Trust entity type, select AWS service and for the Use case, select EC2.
-Then select the Next button.
+- For Trust entity type, select AWS service.
+For Use case, select EC2.
+Select Next.

-- Search for SSM in the Filter policies box, select AmazonSSMManagedInstanceCore, and then select the Next button.
+- In the Filter policies box, search for SSM, select AmazonSSMManagedInstanceCore, and select Next.

-Your new role is ready for use and can be attached to existing EC2 instances, or to new EC2 instances as an instance profile when launching new instances.
+The role is now ready.
+You can attach it to existing EC2 instances or assign it as the instance profile when launching new instances.

-Launch a new EC2 instance with the newly created instance profile
+Launch an EC2 instance with the new instance profile

 - Navigate to EC2.